 Where do Eagle Hill campers come from?

 The majority of our campers come from areas surrounding New York City.
 Some campers come to us from other parts of the United States and other countries.
-Over the past few years we have had campers from Spain, France, Korea, Mexico, Japan, Italy, and Israel.

 What is the basic philosophy behind the Camp Eagle Hill program?

 Basically, we are interested in keeping campers active doing things that are worthwhile, fun, and filled with opportunities for learning skills.
 We don’t like to force campers into participation.
 Rather, we would prefer to find creative ways to engender participation.
 At all times, we are interested in having every camper feel entirely comfortable at camp.
 Throughout the day and inbetween the tremendous number of activity choices found at Eagle Hill, there are a few periods of down time where campers can relax and enjoy simple things like flipping around a frisbee, reading a book under a tree or playing a quiet game with a camp friend back at the bunk.

 Would you say Eagle Hill has a structured program?